tripleee/SmokeDetector-wiki/Commands.md

 - `!!/block <N> <room_id>` — Blocks SmokeDetector in the specific room for *N* seconds; no alerts will be posted there.
 Example: `!!/block 3600 89` blocks alerts in the Tavern for one hour.
 - `!!/unblock` — Unblock SmokeDetector manually, resetting global block only.
 - `!!/unblock <room_id>` — Unblock SmokeDetector manually in the specific room.
+- `!!/invite <room_id> <roles separated by commas...>` - Temporarily invites SmokeDetector to the given room on the current site.
+Roles are the same as in `rooms.yml`.

 ## Privileged commands as reply